Tip.It!

 Free-for-all Portals

 If you want to fight others on your own, or can't be bothered to join a channel, there is the option of using the Solo Portals.
-These can be found at the red and white portals at the end of the hall.
+These are the red and white portals.
 They will both lead you to a constant free-for-all battle.
 Red is the dangerous portal - if you die, you will lose all your items, although if you are quick you can get them back.
 Tip.It recommends you do not bring anything you can't replace easily.
 The White portal is safe; you will keep all your items should you die.
 In the Red, dangerous portal, you may be able to harvest some of your enemy's dropped supplies such as potions, food, and runes.
 These drops will affect your trade limits.

 Summary

 Encourage your clan mates to all buy the same wilderness cape, you will be able to identify friend from foe much more easily.
-There is a merchant, Larry, in the Challenge Hall who will sell you a cape for 50 gp!
+There is a merchant, Larry, who will sell you a cape for 50 coins!
 A small price to pay for the great benefit.

 Strategy, tactics and intelligence increase your chance of winning!
 A well organized clan is more likely to win a war than a clan with a free-for-all strategy, dependent on luck.
 Single out your greatest threats, and remove them quickly.
 Choose other opponents carefully.
 Attack players with a slightly lower combat level and who have a combat type disadvantage to you, and you will be well on your way to victory!